Old & New Foods for your Holiday Menu

 The End of a Good Meal

 The last things to make it to the table were a sign of “benessere”, or wealth, and included a selection of what at one time were considered exotic fruits including dried fruit, nuts, dates and oranges.
-Roberto from the Arezzo area explained to me that the 25th and the Christmas tree were not always part of their holiday celebrations, as he remembers the celebration on the 6th of January being more important.
-“We didn't have 'real' Christmas decorations for the tree like today; we used to hang oranges and walnuts on the tree.
-And that was considered a special treat for us kids.”
+Roberto from the Arezzo area explained to me that the 25th o of December and the Christmas tree were not always part of their holiday celebrations, he remembers the celebration on the 6th of January being more important.

-So with all of these ideas in mind now, will you consider adding some of these treats or dishes to your holiday table this season?
+So with all of these ideas in mind, will you consider adding some of these treats or dishes to your holiday table this season?